 As citizens of an academic community of trust, CU-Boulder students do not lie or cheat whether they are on campus or acting as representatives of the university in surrounding communities.
 Neither should they suffer by the dishonest acts of others.

 An honor code establishes a fundamental social contract within which the university community agrees to live.
-This contract relies on the conviction that the personal and academic integrity of each individual member strengthens and improves the quality of life for the entire academic community.
+This contract relies on the conviction that the personal and academic integrity of each individual member strengthens and improves the quality of life for the entire community.
+The presence of an honor code is vital to protecting the value of our academic accomplishments at the university.
+Through mutual trust we may create an environment in which our work is honest and respectable.